-This is a Fisher of the family the oldest Church reference to which may be found inscribed on the second highest pitched bell.
+The Fisher family.
+The oldest Church reference to which may be found inscribed on the second highest pitched bell.
 'Abraham Fisher Gave Mee William Bayley Made Mee 1691'.
-The memorial tablet in the south wall in the nave commemorates, inter alios, 'John Gough Fisher second son of Thomas Fisher of Springfield in this County, Knight.'
+The memorial tablet in the south wall in the nave commemorates, among other people, 'John Gough Fisher second son of Thomas Fisher of Springfield in this County, Knight.'